bradford-hamilton/Ruby-On-Quails/guides/source/caching_with_rails.md

 ```

 The number in the middle is the `product_id` followed by the timestamp value in
 the `updated_at` attribute of the product record.
-Rails uses the timestamp value
+Quails uses the timestamp value
 to make sure it is not serving stale data.
 If the value of `updated_at` has
 changed, a new key will be generated.
-Then Rails will write a new cache to that
+Then Quails will write a new cache to that
 key, and the old cache written to the old key will never be used again.
 This is
 called key-based expiration.